DawidLycz/Hangman/README.md

 3. "Top Scores": Displays the leaderboard by loading the "scoreboard.db" file.
 The leaderboard shows the contents of "scoreboard.db" sorted by score.
 There is also an option to reset the leaderboard, which simply overwrites "scoreboard.db" with an empty file.

 4. "Exit": Ends the script altogether.

+## Code description

+Game is already exported to executive file, but python scrip can still be found in reposytory.

+The main script is "hangman.py", which consists of 13 functions that are described in detail in the script's documentation.

+The files in "resolution" directory contain coordinates for each surface to be displayed on the screen.
+These files can be reviewed and modified using text editor.

+The files in "text" direcotory contain every string used in game in multiple languages.
+These files can also be reviewed and modified using text editor.

+The "settings.db" file is a dictionary that contains various settings.
+Users can modify these settings directly in game menu under the "settings" section.

 ## License